The end of Harry's inquest on January 24th 2020 was the end of a chapter but not the end of the book by a long long way.

 Clearly the RCM wanted to make the point that in the 5 years between the RCOG audit and this latest CQC report, the same issues existed and that the Board of Directors needed to sit up and take notice which they had clearly failed to do before this time.

-What is even more staggering is that on April 8th 2016, the Trust published the following in their Board report -
+What is even more staggering was the discovery that on April 8th 2016, the Trust published the following in their Board report -

 "Initial information from the recent Royal College of Obstetricians and Gynaecology Maternity Review report is clear – the Trust does not have an unsafe maternity service but there is improvement work to do around how the service is run in some areas."

 It is clear that the Trust didn't accept the RCOG report even though they had commissioned it along with the CCG and NHSE, what utter arrogance.